Please read this document carefully before using www.resolver.co.uk, the Resolver app, or the Resolver email service.

 We may collect and process the following data about you:

 The information you give us.
 When you register to use Resolver or submit a complaint using our service, you give us personal information and information about your case.
-You can do this via our website www.resolver.co.uk, on the Resolver apps, or by corresponding with us by phone, email or otherwise.
+You can do this via our website www.resolver.co.uk or by corresponding with us by email.
 This includes information you provide when you register to use our site, our apps, other social media functions on our site, create a case, and when you get in touch with our customer service team, for example via the Help Centre.

 Information we collect about you.
 Each time you visit our site or use our apps we may automatically collect the following information: